Warrington's Own Buses

-Warrington's Own Buses is a municipal bus company which operates a network of services within the Borough of Warrington and the surrounding area, including Altrincham, Leigh, Earlestown, Wigan, Halton, Bolton and Northwich.
+Warrington's Own Buses is a municipal bus company which operates a network of services within the Borough of Warrington and the surrounding area, including Altrincham, Leigh, Earlestown, Wigan, Halton and Northwich.

 The company previously traded as Warrington Borough Transport up until 2006 and as Network Warrington between 2006 and 2018.
-With the launch of the 'Cheshire Cats' brand in 2018 the company rebranded as Warrington's Own Buses.
+With the launch of the 'Cheshire Cats' brand in 2018, the company rebranded as Warrington's Own Buses.

 History

 Warrington Corporation Tramways started operating a network of five radial tramways from the town centre in 1902, with the first motor bus service starting in 1913.
 Buses replaced trams on routes starting in 1931, with the infrastructure starting to require major renewal which could not be justified economically.
 The last tram operated in 1935.

 Services expanded rapidly after the Second World War as new housing estates grew in areas such as Orford and Great Sankey.
 The conversion of bus routes with conductors into one-man operated services began in 1965.

 Warrington was designated as a new town in 1968, which led to new housing estates planned in the Birchwood and Westbrook areas of town.
 As such, Warrington Borough Council Transport Department started operating new services to these new developments as they started to grow in the 1970s and beyond.
 The department also began operating new services jointly with Crosville upon the split of the old Stockport based North Western Road Car Company in 1972.